manuelcaucelo/django_GraphQL_API/README.md

 - make pipenv `pipenv install --dev`
 To launch a Django Fake Mail client where receive local mails and view content

-- make mailclient `python -m smtpd -n -c DebuggingServer localhost:1025` To launch a Django Fake Mail client where receive local mails and view content
+- make mailserver `python -m smtpd -n -c DebuggingServer localhost:1025` To launch a Django Fake Mail server where receive local mails and view content

 - make precommit `pre-commit run --all-files`
 On environment always use before commit.
 If you dont and do commit before run pre-commit, pre-commit is auto-triggered